Code-Institute-Submissions/monkees-milestone-project-one/README.md

 - **Modal with built in form and submit button** - The modal is triggered by the 'Sign Up!' call to action button, and allows users to complete a form and submit their details to sign up to the band's newsletter.
 Each of the form's fields are required.
 Currently, no further action is taken when the 'Submit' button is clicked - this is a limitation due to the scope of the project.
 - **Hamburger button** - Clicking the hamburger button triggers a full screen overlay menu containing the navigation links to all pages on my website.
 The user can click the links to navigate to the relevant webpage.
 - **Social media links** - Each link opens a new page with the relevant social media page for the band (Facebook, Twitter and YouTube).
 These links make it easy for users to access the band's social media profiles from one place.
 The social media profiles load in a new tab, which allows users to then return to the site.
 - **Full screen overlay menu** - The full screen overlay menu contains navigation links which redirect the user to the different pages of my website.
-The social media links are displayed in the top right hand corner of the medium to extra large screens.
+The social media links are displayed in the top right hand corner of medium to extra large screens.
 - **Navigation links** - Allows users to navigate around my website by clicking each navigation link, which redirects them to the relevant webpage.

 #### All Pages (exluding index.html)